-Kos is located in the Dodecanese and is connected by ferry to and from Athens, the Aegean islands, the Cyclades and other ports in the Dodecanese.
+Kos is located in the Aegean islands and is connected by ferry to and from Athens, other ports in the Aegean islands, the Cyclades and the Dodecanese.

 There are 2 ferry companies operating ferries to and from Kos.
 Blue Star Ferries and Dodekanisos Seaways both operate ferries to and from Kos.
 In the summer season, there are a total of 103 sailings per week.